GSA/digitalgov.gov/content/posts/2016-04-29-the-challenge-of-partnerships-the-good-bad-and-ugly-of-prize-collaborations.md

 Well-executed partnerships can create better solutions and place them on a bigger platform.
 Poorly executed ones, on the other hand, can send federal agencies into a bureaucratic tailspin.

-To partner or not to partner: That is the question. {% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/03/600-x-400-People-putting-the-pieces-together-concept-DigtialStorm-iStock-Thinkstock-473511946.jpg" alt="People putting the pieces together concept" %}
+To partner or not to partner: That is the question. {{< legacy-img src="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/03/600-x-400-People-putting-the-pieces-together-concept-DigtialStorm-iStock-Thinkstock-473511946.jpg" alt="People putting the pieces together concept" caption="" >}}

 “If you are going to do one, don’t do it because it seems like a good idea,” says Sandeep Patel, open innovation manager at the Department of Health and Human Services (HHS) Idea Lab.
 “Make sure there is value in it.”